andresmechali/tp-challenge/README.md

 │   ├── configStore.js
 │   ├── constants.js
 │   └── reducers
-├── registerServiceWorker.js
-├── services
-├── setupTests.js
 └── utils
 ```

 ### Containers

 Every 'page' has it's own container.
-In the case of this project, I have one container for the login page,
+In the case of this project, there is just one, which is the main container.
-one for the main page, once the user has logged in, and one for the admin information.

 ### Components

 It holds all the components of the application.
-Each component has an `index.js` file with the actual component, and
+Each component has an `index.js` file with the actual component.
-a `NameOfTheComponent.test.js` file, where the tests are described.
-A lot of components are missing tests, due to lack
+There should be a `NameOfTheComponent.test.js` file as well, where the tests are described, but I haven't tested the application
-of time.
+due to lack of time.

-### Config

-In this folder I have a file with Maersk's colors and a config file with github's api endpoint.

 ### Redux